AlgyJr/ios_guides/Swift-Basics.md

 }
 ```

-Only `Bool` values may be used.
-Unlike some languages, `0` and `1` are not equivalent to boolean values.
+Only `Bool` values may be used for the condition, and `0` and `1` are not equivalent to booleans.
 You must be explicit in checking values.

 ```
 if numberValue == 1 {